vikassrivastava18/ngrx-essentials-course/docs/chapter-3.md

 - Allows to a actually debug state changes
 - Is declarative

 NgRx does the same, but for Angular.
-If at this point you think "why do I event bother?
+If at this point you think "why do I even bother?
 My app works fine right now", then let's now explore why exactly do we need solutions like NgRx.